 Click here for forms and more information about how to make quarterly estimated tax payments.

-Since you’ll probably have employees working in your restaurant, you’ll face additional tax obligations related to those employees, including social security and medicare taxes, federal income tax withholdings, and the federal unemployment tax.
+Since you’ll probably have employees working in your restaurant, you’ll face additional tax obligations related to those employees, including social security and Medicare taxes, federal income tax withholdings, and the federal unemployment tax.

 Learn about the specific IRS information about filing employment taxes for your business.

+Entrepreneurs choose to finance their businesses in any variety of ways, but the most common approach is to take out a business loan.
 The growth of the alternative lending industry has brought about a wide variety of loan products to meet the needs of entrepreneurs, each with different costs, payment structures, and application processes.